 ½ cup + 2 TBL sweetened condensed milk

 If cooking indoors, preheat oven to 350 degrees.
-If cooking with charcoal, use 9 coals on the bottom and 12 coals on the top.
-Use a parchment paper liner to easily remove the brownie once it is done cooking.
+If cooking with charcoal, use 9 hot coals on the bottom and 12 hot coals on the top of the dutch oven.
+Use a parchment paper dutch oven liner to easily remove the brownie once it is done cooking.
 It also makes for a beautiful presentation.

 Be sure to check out our full post on dutch oven & outdoor cooking.

-We generally choose a fudge or milk chocolate brownie as the base for the brownie (layer one) Mix it up in a bowl, or if you are out in the woods, mix it up in your warm dutch oven after you melt or soften the butter.
-Once the brownie batter is mixed spread it out to cover the bottom of the dutch oven and cook it for 14-15 minutes.
+We generally choose a fudge or milk chocolate brownie as the base for the brownie (layer one) Mix it up in a bowl (you could always use a stand mixer — something like a Bosch or a Kitchenaid), or if you are out in the woods, mix it up in your warm dutch oven after you soften or melt butter.
+Once the brownie mixture is ready, spread it out to cover the bottom of the dutch oven and cook it for 14-15 minutes.
 Remove the Dutch oven from the heat and uncover it.

-You’re going to alternate layers of dry (things like graham crackers, pretzles, oreos, coconut)
+You’re going to alternate layers of dry ingredients (things like graham crackers, pretzels, Oreos, coconut, pecans, walnuts)

-with wet layers (chocolate chips — because they melt, peanut butter)
+with wet layers (chocolate chips — because they melt, peanut butter, marshmallow creme, caramel)

 Now, it is understandable that you want to just dive right in and eat the brownie straight out of the dutch oven.
 However, give it about an hour or two to cool.
 It will still be warm enough to melt ice cream, and the caramelized sweetened condensed milk will have a chance to set a bit more.
 You won’t be disappointed.
 We enjoy our brownies with a scoop of vanilla ice cream, perhaps homemade chocolate sauce.
 Once finished, we also enjoy a nice food coma. 🙂